-- Recovered his first career fumble on a muffed punt in overtime vs. Denver (11/24) that led to the game-winning filed goal.
+- Recovered his first career fumble on a muffed punt in overtime vs. Denver (11/24) deep in Broncos territory that led to the game-winning field goal.
 Also made one special teams tackle.

 - Played mainly on special teams in 15 regular season games, finishing second on the team with 17 special teams tackles.